 I actually made an article on the best APU’s for gaming so if you’re interested in them then definitely check out the post.

-had to make a lot of sacrifices when making “The Underdog”, but I feel that I’ve created a gaming PC build that will give more people the chance to get into PC gaming due to its cheap price tag.
+I had to make a lot of sacrifices when making “The Underdog,” but I feel that I’ve created a gaming PC build that will give more people the chance to get into PC gaming due to its cheap price tag.

-You can expect to play most games on medium/high settings in 2017, which is outstanding when you consider the price.
-I’m giving that estimate mostly because you have the GTX 1050 in this build (GPU is the most important thing for gaming) and all the other components are just good enough not to bottleneck it.
+You can expect to play most games on medium settings in 2019, which is outstanding when you consider the price.
+I’m giving that estimate mostly because you have the GTX 1030 and the quad-core Ryzen 3 1200 processor and all the other components are just good enough not to bottleneck it.

-If you do decide to change anything in this build, please leave a comment below so that I can make sure that everything is compatible and you don’t end up wasting your time and money.
+If you do decide to change anything in this build, please leave a comment below so that I can make sure that everything is compatible!
+I don’t want you to end up wasting your time and money.

 It doesn’t matter how great of a PC you build if you don’t have the peripherals you can’t use it.
 Below I’m going to show you all of my recommended PC peripherals.
 Each of these peripherals will be cheap and affordable so you can get the best gaming experience possible while still maintaining your budget.
 If you have any questions about these peripherals please feel free to leave a comment below and I’ll answer them as soon as I can.